acbattin/Fatal-Police-Shootings/README.md

 # Methods
 * Download the Fatal Force data from Git and read into RStudio
 * Explore the data and generate visualizations
-* Forecasting
+* Forecasting, Poisson distribution, ARIMA modeling

 # Goals
-* Explore the data and write R code to generate visualizations
+* Explore the Washington Post's Fatal Force data and using RStudio, write R code to generate visualizations that abide by proper guidelines.
-* Import U.S. Census data to account for differences in population across states
+* Import U.S. Census data to account for differences in population across states.
 * Summarize findings, provide recommendations

 # Visualizations